IBM/cloud-functions-workshops/101-workshop-nodejs/PREREQS.md

 {% endhint %}

 {% hint style="success" %}
-Now we are ready to start creating and invoking some serverless functions!
+Now we are ready to run all the lab exercises!
 {% endhint %}